The Lean Startup for big firms doesn’t work. Here is why

 When a corporation has been in operation for decades, perhaps even centuries, change is generally frowned upon and is rarely successful.
 Over half of change initiatives across businesses fail.

-Large established businesses and smaller, newer startups often have different attitudes towards change.
+Large established businesses and smaller, newer startups often have different attitudes toward change.
 While startups see it as a good thing and a chance to evolve, larger enterprises often only do it when they absolutely have to.

 After all, if it’s not broken, why fix it… right?